jrullan/StateMachine/README.md

 }
 ```

 Each state can have multiple transitions, and when the state is active (current state of the machine) all of its transitions are evaluated to determine the next active state.
 When a state has multiple transitions, the transitions are evaluated in the order they were added to the state.
+The first transition to return true will determine the next active state.